MeganClo/Social-Network-API/README.md

 # :people_holding_hands: Social-Network-API :thought_balloon:

 ## Description
-An API for a social network that uses a NoSQL database so that it can handle large amounts of unstructured data.
+RESTful API for a social network that uses a NoSQL database so that it can handle large amounts of unstructured data.
+Watch a video walkthrough of the routes being tested [here.](https://drive.google.com/file/d/1rLU75oMKJuQDN5EsugnKzpUal5ChWays/view?usp=sharing)

 ## Table of Contents
 * [Installation](#Installation)